Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Summer in New York is sweltering, so spending some time in a park like Battery Park lying on the grass in the shade of the trees and cooling off in the water is a super-appealing plan and a great way to escape the high temperatures of the Big Apple.

-If you are traveling to New York with your family, The Battery Fountain and The SeaGlass Carousel are sure to become the favorite places for the little ones to have fun in Battery Park.
-Don't miss it!
+If you are traveling to New York with your family, The Battery Fountain and The SeaGlass Carousel are sure to become your little ones' favorite places to have fun in Battery Park - don't miss out!

 10. Visit Fort Castle Clinton